vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 Compare that to a set of written instructions that can be version controlled. **Docker uses the instructions to pull in the necessary OS libraries to construct the runtime on top of your existing operating system.** Not too different from using a `package.json` or `Gemfile` to keep track of project dependencies.

 The image with Ruby and Node that we'll be using is close to 300MB.
-Imagine having to set up a virtual OS, usually takes up more space.
+You can explore for smaller images when you are done with this process.
+Imagine having to set up a virtual OS, which usually takes up more space.

 Enough selling Docker.
 Time to get an image up and running.